paulproteus/operations/using-funds/README.md

 Whether funds for a workshop were obtained via a sponsorship or through a Bridge Foundry grant, or if the funds have already been disbursed or you need a reimbursement, receipts must be submitted within 7 days of the workshop.

+There are some important guidelines for you to keep in mind as you get and save receipts:

+1. Save and submit **itemized receipts**.
+If you also have a copy that shows the tip amount paid, submit both versions together.

+2. Receipts should indicate that **payment was received**.
+So an invoice that shows an amount due doesn't work.

+3. For playcare/childcare (and any other expenses where you might not automatically receive a receipt), we do **need a receipt from the service provider**.
+Bring a copy of [this sheet] (https://drive.google.com/file/d/0ByFHpp-IkBaFbnBZTndCWTktcmc/view?usp=sharing) with you to the workshop in case any of your service providers don't have a receipt format they use and ask them to fill out a section for you.

 **Note: receipts need not be submitted if a sponsor pays for something directly.** We track receipts for all money that is donated to Bridge Foundry and then spent for our programs.

 There are two ways to submit receipts:
 - submit an [expense report](expense-report.md)
 - send receipts via email to finance@bridgefoundry.org.
 Include the date of the workshop in your email.

-The receipts are not only for our collective records, but are required for tax purposes, ensuring that we can maintain our 501(c)(3) status.
+The receipts and the above requirements are not only for our collective records, but are required for tax purposes, ensuring that we can maintain our 501(c)(3) status.
+If you have questions or run into challenges, just let us know by contacting finance@bridgefoundry.org.